vExcess/JITLang/README.md

 Foo.b // 2
 Foo.c // 3
 ```

-## Semicolons
-Semicolons are completely optional in JitLang.
-The language’s syntax is specifically designed so that having semi-colons versus not having them makes no difference to the meaning of the code.

 ## Arrays
 Arrays are a special type of Object where each property is a 32 bit integer rather than a string.
 Arrays can only store one type of data (eg: you cannot store ints and floats in the same array).
 Arrays are created with the following syntaxes: